boldflight/BibleConverter/test_EPUB/output/zech.md

 ## Chapter 9

 ### The Coming of the True King

 [1] This is an oracle, the **Lord**’s message concerning the land of Hadrach, with its focus on Damascus:

-[2] as are those of Hamath also, which adjoins Damascus, Tyre and Sidon, though they consider themselves to be very wise.
+The eyes of all humanity, especially of the tribes of Israel, are toward the **Lord**, [2] as are those of Hamath also, which adjoins Damascus, Tyre and Sidon, though they consider themselves to be very wise.
 [3] Tyre built herself a fortification and piled up silver like dust and gold like the mud of the streets.
 [4] Nevertheless the Lord will evict her and shove her fortifications into the sea—she will be consumed by fire.